nexiality/documentation/release/nexial-core-v3.9.changelog.md

   - Use [`nexial.io.matchIncludeDirectories`](../systemvars/index.html#nexial.io.matchIncludeDirectories) to include
     subdirectories in the match.
   - fix logical inclusion issue when mixed with [`nexial.io.matchRecursive`](../systemvars/index.html#nexial.io.matchRecursive)
+  - fixed `UnsupportedOperationException` due to the use of singleton list

 ### [pdf commands](../commands/pdf)